CRBS/Panfish/design/TechnicalSpec.md

 How Panfish Works
 =================

-Panfish takes a script based commandline job and handles invocation as well as assists in the serialization and deserialization of data to remote clusters.
+Panfish takes a script based commandline job and runs that job on a local or remote cluster.
+In addition, Panfish also assists in the serialization and deserialization of data on those clusters.

 Panfish is not a batch processing scheduler on its own, it can be thought of as a wrapper on top of Sun Grid Engine that handles the logistics of ferrying jobs to/from remote clusters.

 The benefit of a wrapper is most jobs that work in Sun Grid Engine could in theory be run through Panfish with only minimal changes.
+Panfish also benefits from not having to reinvent the wheel when deciding what job to run, that task is left to Sun Grid Engine.

 In a normal scenario the user does the following: